-As I've got older, I’ve come to realise that life does not really work like that.
-No man is an island, and a multi-million pound loft apartment does not make up for meaningful relationships.
-To ‘know thyself’ we need to engage deeply with something other than ourselves.
-It is connection that makes us human.
+As I've grown older, I’ve come to realise that life does not really work like that.
+No man is an island, and a swanky loft apartment is no substitute for connection.
+To ‘know thyself’ deeply we need to engage with something other than ourselves.
+It is connection - social interaction and intimacy - that gives us purpose and meaning.
+Connection makes us human.
 The truth is, we may need more than a cat.
 Though saying that, I am sure I could make a strong argument for the humanity of other sentient beings.

-When it comes to connection, it is coupledom that maintains social and cultural primacy.
+When it comes to relationships, it is coupledom that maintains social and cultural primacy.
 So where does that leave being single?

-I believe that if we strip away some of the social expectation about being in a couple, many more people would choose to be single, and are probably more suited to this way of being.
-It is always helpful to understand what makes us tick: our neuro-developmental experiences, the interplay of this with shame and trauma, what our adult needs are, and how these may differ from what society tells us we should be doing.
+I believe that if we stripped away some of the social norms about coupledom, many more people would choose to be single, or choose other relationship models, and are probably more suited to that way of being.

 After years of exploring this topic, the one thing I have come to appreciate is that 'singledom' needs to be acknowledged as a state of being which is equal to coupledom.